-Extension.-You may request an extension of time to provide the statements to recipients by sending a letter to IRS-Martinsburg Computing Center, P.O.
-Box 1359, Martinsburg, WV

-25401-1359 or to your district director.
-The letter must include (a) your name, (b) your TIN, (c) your address, (d) type of return, (e) reason for delay, and (f) the signature of the payer or authorized agent.
+Extension .--- You may request an extension of time to provide the statements to recipients by sending a letter to IRS-Martinsburg Computing Center, P.O.
+Box 1359, Martinsburg, WV 25401-1359 or to your district director.
+The letter must include (a) your name, (b) your TIN, (c) your address, (d) type of return, (e) a statement that you are requesting an extension for providing statements to recipients, (f) reason for delay, and (g) the signature of the payer or authorized agent.
 Your request must be postmarked by the date on which the statements are due to be furnished to recipients.
 If your request for an extension is approved, you will be granted an extra 15 days to furnish the recipient statements.